francescobarbieri/francescobarbieri.me/posts/the-social-impact-of-deepfakes.md

 The malicious use of deepfakes could be mitigated through technical and legal measures, such as ensuring they are properly labelled as non-authentic.
 The European Parliament has called in 2021 for a mandatory labelling and other rules to flag and remove illegal content.
 But such measures cannot respond to all risks of malicious deepfakes.

-Even though deepfake technology has the potential to undermine our trust in media or manipulate our perception of reality, it could also become a common tool as people use it to improve their day-to-day communication.
+Even though deepfake technology has the potential to undermine our trust in media or manipulate our perception of reality, it could also become a common tool as people use it to improve their day-to-day communication and activities.
 Deepfake technology has the potential to change the multimedia, and content creation industries.
 This is due to the fact that through deepfakes, dialogues or expressions could synthetically be replaced, reducing the cost of production and saving time enabling multilingual dubbing, and enhancing voice synchronization in gaming and virtual reality applications.

-From what I’ve been written so far, what can be confidently affirmed is that there are many important psychological, social, and ethical issues that require innovative and careful empirical analyses of the social impact of deepfake technologies.
+From what I’ve been writing so far, what can be confidently affirmed is that there are many important psychological, social, and ethical issues that require innovative and careful empirical analyses of the social impact of deepfake technologies.